Wie erkenne ich ein gutes Nassfutter?

 ✅ 45% marbled muscle meat 🥩 (the most important source of protein)

-✅ 20% stomachs (e.g. tripe, omasum) – can also be replaced with muscle meat
+✅ 20% stomachs (e.g., tripe, omasum) – can also be replaced by muscle meat

-✅ 20% fruit & vegetables 🥕🍏 – for fiber and secondary plant substances
+✅ 20% fruit & vegetables 🥕🍏 – for fiber and phytochemicals

-Alternatively, a wet food can also contain up to 10% grain, as long as it is high quality and easily digestible (e.g. brown millet, buckwheat).
+Alternatively, wet food can also contain up to 10% grain, as long as it is high-quality and easily digestible (e.g., brown millet, buckwheat).

 🔴 Stay away from cans with these ingredients:

-❌ “Meat and animal by-products” without precise specification
+❌ "Meat and animal by-products" without exact specification

 ❌ Sugar or caramel – absolutely unnecessary!